CitizenLabDotCo/citizenlab/front/docs/README.md

 # Changelog

+## Next release
+/

 ## 2021-06-22

 ### Changed

-- Project managers that are assigned to a project and/or it's input now lose those assignments when losing project management rights over that project.
+- Project managers that are assigned to a project and/or its input now lose those assignments when losing project management rights over that project.

 ### Fixed